zinzy/My-Digital-Garden/_notes/No Intermission.md

 ![Marina Abramović during her performance piece _Rhythm 0_, with a loaded gun in her left hand, pointing at her head.](https://res.cloudinary.com/dbi2zounq/image/upload/c_scale,w_700/v1667834197/zinzy.website/marina-abramovic-rhythm-0.png)

-She has developed an excellent [[Marina Abramović Method|method]] that is helping me meditate in a more creative way.
+She has developed an excellent [[Marina Abramovic Method|method]] that is helping me meditate in a more creative way.
 At MoMa, she celebrated her retrospective by performing _[The Artist is Present](https://www.moma.org/calendar/exhibitions/964)_, she spent months at a table gazing into the eyes of strangers, never getting up.
 Her fifty-year tenure as one of the world's leading performance artists has inspired countless people and she has let performance art reach far beyond the invisible but sturdy boundaries of high-brow art.

 I remember how casual I felt about having obtained tickets for _No Intermission_ at Carré.
 I knew of Marina, and Anja sure was excited (she has been trying to find a torrented version of the nowhere-to-be-found documentary _The Artist is Present_ for weeks now, with no success), and I even took the time to research her work a bit[^1].
 I didn't at all understand what I was to expect, and true to form I met that lack of understanding with a lack of true enthusiasm.

 Nevertheless, I did join Anja in showing up extra early, and so at 10 A.M. on a Saturday, we were the first in line for Marina's 12-hour group perfomance show.

 ### Performers
-The event was kicked of by Marina, who taught a one-hour workshop on her [[Marina Abramović Method|method]].
+The event was kicked of by Marina, who taught a one-hour workshop on her [[Marina Abramovic Method|method]].
 After that, we were free to roam Carré for eleven hours, where ten performance artists were scattered around the building.
 We had access to areas usually closed off to the public, which made for an exciting day.

 - **[Abel Azcona](https://abelazcona.art/)**  with _La Savia_: having Carré's basement all to himself, Abel had a three-screen installation where the audience simultaneously got acquainted with him narrating his abusive and neglectful childhood, him spacing on heroin, and him prostituting himself for the last time.
 I was quite late to the party, but apparently he has actually taken heroin in the theatre upstairs as well, and people were taking care of his body.
 Later, during the afterparty, I complemented him on his work.
 He gave me a tight embrace and whispered "I love you" in my ear, smelling of whatever he had clearly been drinking extensively.
 I felt ashamed to learn that I loved his substance abuse, but predominantly as an art form.